Keys are not an uncommon bearing in heraldry. In the logo of the Swiss bank UBS for example, there are three keys.

 Papal coat of arms

 Included in the papal coat of arms are two symbolic keys forming a St. Andrew's Cross.
 One key is silver and the other gold.
-These keys appear on the coat of arms of the Roman Catholic Holy See, the coat of arms of the Vatican City, and the coat of arms of every pope since the 12th century.
+These keys appear on the coat of arms of the Holy See, the coat of arms of the Vatican City, and the coat of arms of every pope since the 12th century.

 An interesting example is shown on the right.
 It's a pectoral cross commemorating the papacy of Pius IX, the longest-reigning elected Catholic Church pope.